 "Can the writing of a hermit and monk who lived 1500 years ago say something to us today?"

-Saint John lived in a monastery on Mount Sinai in the sixth century, and was known for his piety and wisdom.
+Saint John lived in a monastery on Mount Sinai in the sixth century and was known for his piety and wisdom.
 Having long been urged to write his thoughts on spiritual growth, he finally did so in this book.
-"Climacus" means "of the ladder," and Saint John chose to divide the book into thirty chapters, each of which is a step on the ladder, guiding us in practicing a particular Christian virtue.
-One virtue leads to another, again like the steps of a ladder, taking us closer to communion with God.
+"Climacus" means "of the ladder" and Saint John chose to divide the book into thirty chapters, each of which is a step on the ladder, guiding us in practicing a particular Christian virtue.
+One virtue leads to another, again like the steps or rungs of a ladder, taking us closer to communion with God.

 "Do all the good you can; do not speak evil of anyone; do not steal from anyone; do not lie to anyone; do not be arrogant towards anyone; do not hate anyone; do not be absent from the divine services; be compassionate to the needy; do not offend anyone; do not wreck another man's domestic happiness, and be content with what your wife can give you.
 If you behave in this way, your will not be far from the Kingdome of Heaven."